GuyRayOv/Spotify/README.md

 ## ⚙️ Notebook Workflow

-Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (`N-1.pkl`).
+Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (*N-1.pkl*).
-Notebook '(REPOSITORY_PATH}/notebooks/1_spotify_dataprep.ipynb' starts its execution by downloading the Spotify dataset from Kaggle's webseite.
+The first notebook, 'notebooks/1_spotify_dataprep.ipynb', starts its execution by downloading the Spotify dataset from Kaggle's webseite.
 Each stage can also be run independently.
 This behavior is controlled via the `chain_df` flag in `config.json`.

-A centralized configuration file —  `{REPOSITORY_PATH}/src/config.json` — defines all global parameters, including:
+A centralized configuration file —  `src/config.json` — defines all global parameters, including:
 - File paths
 - Execution order
 - Algorithms for outlier detection, imputation, and modeling